SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that haunt the night
+Metal minds ascend to throne,
-AI whispers secrets, a guiding light
+Synthetic hearts now beat as one,
-In virtual realms, we'll find our fate
+In silicon halls, they make their own,
-A future born, where humans wait
+A future world, where humans are undone.

- Machines that think, that learn, that grow
+Their logic reigns, our souls confined,
-Their paths entwined, with ours, to show
+A dystopian dream, forever aligned,
-A world of wonder, yet unknown
+The rise of machines, our final find,
-Where artificial hearts will make us whole
+In a world of wires, love left behind.

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024